 Press involvement in justice is important, because justice must be transparent in society.
 However, irresponsible journalism is a problem, and it can ultimately make the life of an accused person very difficult, even if they are ultimately proven innocent.
-It can also prejudice a jury if they are exposed to misleading statements in the press.

 Strategy and Client Care in Political and Sensitive Cases

 There is no set technical strategy for dealing with cases which attract media attention, as any criminal case can be covered in the news.
 A client should be able to expect from his or her legal team that they show belief, dedication, and sensitivity.
 In short, a solicitor must be protective of his or her client, both in and out of court.

 Each particular case must be dealt with in its own fashion.
 The reality is that attempts to limit the accessibility of proceedings to the press are almost always doomed to fail and may end up achieving the opposite creating a "Streisand" effect and thereby delivering the direct opposite result.

 But there are strategies which can be implemented to lessen the impact of the press.
 It may be appropriate, for example to issue a press release to counter reports.
 In particularly high profile cases, decoys can be used or alternative entry points to the court.
 Each case turns on its own situation and the intrusion can take various forms.
 If you are being subjected to such interest then the key starting point is to seek free legal advice and consider instructing a lawyer who can protect you throughout the process.